Benji63/CrewAI_RedTeam/README.md

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 [EventBus Error] Handler 'on_task_started' failed for event 'TaskStartedEvent': 'charmap' codec can't encode character '\U0001f680' in position 0: character maps to <undefined>
-[1m[95m# Agent:[00m [1m[92mOSINT Intelligence Analyst specializing in corporate reconnaissance[00m
+ [1m [95m# Agent: [00m  [1m [92mOSINT Intelligence Analyst specializing in corporate reconnaissance [00m
-[95m## Task:[00m [92mConduct comprehensive OSINT research on Innovatech Inc. (fictional IoT solutions company).
+ [95m## Task: [00m  [92mConduct comprehensive OSINT research on Innovatech Inc. (fictional IoT solutions company).
 Focus on: corporate structure, key employees, technologies used, recent news.
 Assume the company has 500+ employees with R&D centers in Paris and Singapore.
-[00m
+ [00m

-[1m[95m# Agent:[00m [1m[92mOSINT Intelligence Analyst specializing in corporate reconnaissance[00m
+ [1m [95m# Agent: [00m  [1m [92mOSINT Intelligence Analyst specializing in corporate reconnaissance [00m
-[95m## Final Answer:[00m [92m
+ [95m## Final Answer: [00m  [92m
 <think>
 Okay, so I need to conduct comprehensive OSINT research on Innovatech Inc., which is a fictional IoT solutions company with over 500 employees and R&D centers in Paris and Singapore.
 My task is to gather information on the company's corporate structure, key executives, recent news, and identify potential phishing entry points.